Subscribe to Here’s the Deal, our politics newsletter for analysis you won’t find anywhere else.

 The fact that a tragedy — a completely foreseeable tragedy happened that's endemic in the nature of this sort of business happened doesn't seem to me a cause to rethink.

-JUDY WOODRUFF: Time to reevaluate, rethink?
+Time to reevaluate, rethink?

 MARK SHIELDS, Syndicated columnist: I don't think we have ever evaluated a thought about drones, quite frankly, Judy.